 My research has shown that there are two camps on this subject and no definite research results yet.

-I myself drink a lot (3-5 litres a day) and mostly tap water, the quality of which is strictly tested in Germany and whose conductivity, as I have found out, is actually lower than that of many mineral waters.
+I myself drink a lot (3-5 litres a day) and often tap water, the quality of which is strictly tested in Germany** and whose conductivity, as I have found out, is actually lower than that of many mineral waters.
 It also tastes good to me and I do something for the environment in my everyday life, because I don’t produce plastic or glass waste, respectively I save the energy necessary for a possible recycling – not to mention the energy and other resources that are consumed when transporting the water from its source to the supermarket.

 But if I could get rid of my chronic headaches by drinking a particularly “pure” water with a low evaporation residue… – I really want to try it!